wolfbrthr/EraWithOracle/labsetup/labsetup.rst

 Welcome to the Databases bootcamp.
 This bootcamp is meant to provide you with first hand experience in why Nutanix is an ideal platform for Database workloads.

-Historically, it has been a challenge to virtualize SQL Server because of the high cost of traditional virtualization stacks and the impact that a SAN-based architecture can have on performance.
+Historically, it has been a challenge to virtualize Oracle because of the high cost of traditional virtualization stacks and the impact that a SAN-based architecture can have on performance.
 Businesses and their IT departments have constantly fought to balance cost, operational simplicity, and consistent predictable performance.

-The Nutanix Enterprise Cloud removes many of these challenges and makes virtualizing a business-critical application such as SQL Server much easier.
+The Nutanix Enterprise Cloud removes many of these challenges and makes virtualizing a business-critical application such as Oracle much easier.
 The Acropolis Distributed Storage Fabric (DSF) is a software-defined solution that provides all the features one typically expects in an enterprise SAN, without a SAN’s physical limitations and bottlenecks.
-SQL Server particularly benefits from the following DSF features:
+Oracle particularly benefits from the following DSF features:

 - Localized I/O and the use of flash for index and key database files to lower operation latency.
 - A highly distributed approach that can handle both random and sequential workloads.